sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 };
 ```

-The nlmsg_type field can assume four standard values: NLMSG_NOOP, NLMSG_ERROR, NLMSG_DONE, NLMSG_OVERRUN (more on these later).
+The nlmsg_type field can assume four standard values: NLMSG_NOOP, NLMSG_ERROR, NLMSG_DONE and NLMSG_OVERRUN (more on NLMSG_DONE later).
 This field specifies the purpose/nature of the packet.
-These traditional values are generic and interpreted alone cannot fulfill the various needs of the different subsystems that use netlink sockets.
+The traditional values are generic and taken alone don't provide much information and cannot fulfill the various needs of the different subsystems that exploit netlink sockets.
 For this reason, there is the tendency to add and define more specific packet types.
-rtnetlink defines additionally: RTM_GETLINK, RTM_NEWROUTE, RTM_GETNEXTHOP and many others.
+rtnetlink defines: RTM_GETLINK, RTM_NEWROUTE, RTM_GETNEXTHOP and many others.
 You can see all the routing specific packet types in `include/uapi/linux/rtnetlink.h`.
 In our case, for retrieving information about network interfaces, we need to send a RTM_GETLINK packet to the routing subsystem.